WilfredRuck/Ironhack/Week2/imdb_game/README.md

 The user is then asked to pick the correct movie based on their assumption of the answer to the given question.
-Each movie poster is clickable, giving a prompt message whether their selection is correct.
+Each movie poster is clickable, giving a prompt message whether their selection is correct or incorrect.
 The correct movie is always picked at random by the program.